Go Directly to the Seat of Knowledge - Marcus Aurelius

 It's just a constant flow of external inputs.

 Modern life is very full, very fast and it's getting more so.
-How can we possibly hear that inner deity when it’s so noisy?
+How can we possibly hear that inner voice when it’s so noisy?

 “The intuitive mind is a sacred gift and the rational mind a faithful servant.
 We have created a society that honors the servant and has forgotten the gift.” - Albert Einstein.